thomas-hoger/CTD-5G/src/attacks/README.md

 7. Re-register the legitimate NFs with the exact same parameters
 8. Use a `socat` command to forward all incoming traffic from the rogue NF to the original legitimate NF

+> [!NOTE]
+> The order of steps 4 to 6 is not strictly mandatory and the MITM NF can be added before removing the legitimate ones.

 To stop the attack, simply deregister the rogue NF from the NRF.

 <p align="center">